 Ogden is a former train-town nestled against the Wasatch Mountains.
 It's not too big and not too small—it’s just right.
 We’re close to Salt Lake City (a 30-minute drive), but we’re closer to trails and lakes.
 Here are some things we love about where we live:

 Outdoors.
 We’re minutes away from skiing, cycling, hiking, and boating.
-The river parkway trail is two blocks away.
+The river parkway trail is a just a few blocks away.

 Downtown.
 Despite our close proximity to nature-y stuff, we're still right in the heart of Ogden.
 Theatres, bowling, and nice apartments are across the street.
 Fifty restaurants are within ten minutes— you can walk to most of them.
 Ogden City has done a great job at restoring the downtown area.